rafaelff/YouSing/README.md

 ## How to use
 #### Installation
+##### Windows 64 bits
+If you're running Windows 64bits, then all you need to do is download [this installer](https://github.com/rafaelff/YouSing/raw/master/YouSing-x64.exe) and run it!
+Unfortunatelly, no installer is provided yet for 32bits version of Windows due to some issues with the packager.
+If that's your case, please read the next session on how to run it by source.
+##### Running from source
 - Install Node.js if you don't have it yet
 - Extract the files
 - Run by command line `npm install` on the folder where the files were extracted